 Natural gas safety and reliability are critical for our customers.
 We are there when our customers need us.
 In a nationwide survey of more than 80 utilities, MGE recorded the third-fastest response times to customer calls reporting natural gas leaks.
-We averaged a 17-minute response time, compared to a national average of 28 minutes.
-The survey, released in 2015, is based on 2014 statistics.
+We averaged a 15-minute response time.